evanalyticsalex/hr_analytics/README.md

 - Supports forecasting and scenario planning
 - Helps HR & Finance collaborate on retention strategy
 - Demonstrates the strategic value of data analytics in cost control

+IMPORTANT NOTES

+📊 Attrition Cost Modeling
+This project estimates the financial impact of employee attrition using a basic cost model.

+🔍 What It Does:
+Loads employee data from data/WA_Fn-UseC_-HR-Employee-Attrition.csv

+Flags employees who left the company (Attrition = 'Yes')

+Assigns a fixed cost of $50,000 per leaver (customizable)

+Calculates:

+Total number of leavers

+Total estimated attrition cost

+Cost breakdown by department

+📂 Output Files:
+Saved automatically in the /outputs folder after running the script:

+outputs/attrition_leavers.csv
+→ Detailed records of employees who left

+outputs/attrition_cost_by_department.csv
+→ Summary of attrition cost per department

+🧠 Script Location:
+You can find the full implementation in: scripts/model_attrition_cost.py